Learning to Look Closer: A New Instance-Wise Loss for Small Cerebral Lesion Segmentation: Related Work

 \subsection{Datasets}

-We use five publicly available brain MRI datasets that deliberately span a wide range of pathologies, lesion sizes, and lesion multiplicities to stress-test instance-aware objectives. \textbf{Lacunes (LAC):} Lacunes are small ($\approx3-15 mm$), rounded subcortical cavities with CSF-like signal on MRI \cite{lacunesdef}.
+We used five publicly available brain MRI datasets, deliberately selected to span a wide range of pathologies, lesion sizes, and lesion multiplicities to stress-test instance-aware objectives. \textbf{Lacunes (LAC):} Lacunes are small ($\approx 3 \text{--} 15\,\text{mm}$), rounded subcortical cavities with CSF-like signal on MRI \cite{lacunesdef}.
 They represent the chronic sequelae of small deep infarcts and, less often, tiny hemorrhages in territories of penetrating arterioles.
 This dataset is from the ``Where is VALDO?'' \cite{wherevaldo} challenge and consists of 40 scans in T1, T2, and FLAIR modalities from two sources.

 \textbf{Cerebral Microbleeds (CMB):} Cerebral microbleeds are tiny (\( \leq 10\,\mathrm{mm} \)) foci of chronic blood products within the brain parenchyma that appear as small, well-circumscribed signal-loss dots on T2*/SWI.
 The underlying sources for LAC and CMB are the same.
 There are 72 scans in total from three different cohorts.